Mikulčice-Valy

 Mikulčice-Valy is an archaeological site and a museum with remains of a significant Slavic gord from the times of the Great Moravian Empire.
 The site is located in Mikulčice in the South Moravian Region of the Czech Republic, near the river Morava, which forms the Czech-Slovak boundary.

-The Archaeopark is a branch of the Masaryk Museum in Hodonín and an archaeological research institute of Czech Academy of Science in Brno is also on the site.
+The Archaeopark is a branch of the Masaryk Museum in Hodonín and an archaeological research institute of Czech Academy of Sciences in Brno is also on the site.
 The Mikulčice-Valy site is being considered by UNESCO for designation as a World Heritage Site.

 Description

 The site of the Acropolis would have been a low-lying island in the Morava, which has now been canalised.
 The Acropolis was surrounded by a stone faced rampart, which would have been reached by a wooded bridge from the outer bailey.
 The ramparts of the Acropolis enclosed an area of about 6 hectares.
 There are further extramural settlements surrounding the site.
 Settlement started possibly in the 8th century AD and continued until the demise of the Great Moravia Empire into the early part 10th century.)The excavations started 1955 and have progressed, almost continuously, until the present time.